 Filing and payment deadline

-The deadline for filing your state tax return and paying your bill is April 15.
+While this year is a bit different, generally the deadline for filing your state tax return and paying your bill is April 15.
 If the 15th falls on a weekend or holiday, the deadline moves to the next business day.

 If you need more time to file your return, you can request it in two ways.
 The first is by requesting an extension for your federal return, which automatically applies to your state return.
 If you don’t also need an extension on your federal return, you can request one for your state return alone by filing Form 101.